Jaya2404/Factors-responsible-for-winning-a-medal-in-Olympics/README.md

 # Factors-responsible-for-winning-a-medal-in-Olympics
-Used Classification method to identify the factors that help in winning a medal in Olympics.
+I used Classification method to identify the factors that help in winning a medal in Olympics.
+I used R as the modelling language for this project.